- Places to Explore

 Ragged School Museum.
 In its time, the Ragged School Museum was the largest school in London and a place where impoverished children could get free education and a good meal.
 The museum re-creates a classroom dating from the 1880s.
 It's an eye-opener for adults, and fun for kids, who get the chance to work just like Victorian children did in one of the many organized workshops.
 If you really want to get into the spirit, visitors of all ages can attend a Victorian-style lesson (first Sunday of every month, 2:15 to 3:30), complete with a fully costumed schoolmistress who tests your slate-writing technique—and might give you a dunce hat if you're naughty.
 46–50 Copperfield Rd., Mile End, London, E3 4RR.
 020/8980–6405. www.raggedschoolmuseum.org.uk.
 Free; £2 donation requested for Victorian lessons.
 Wed. and Thurs.
 10–5, 1st Sun. of month 2–5.
 Tube: Mile End; DLR: Limehouse.

 Firepower Royal Artillery Museum.
-Adjacent to the old Royal Dockyard at Woolwich is a brilliant exhibition of the Firepower Royal Artillery Museum.
-Complete with smoke and sound effects, it explores the role of the gunner, from the discovery of gunpowder to the Persian Gulf war.
+Adjacent to the old Royal Dockyard at Woolwich is a brilliant exhibition, the Firepower Royal Artillery Museum.
+The Field of Fire experience is a powerful recreation of what it was actually like to be in the thick of the London Blitz or the D-Day Landings, complete with giant projections of archive film on all sides, live smoke effects, and a floor that quakes in time to the roar of exploding bombs.
+The rest of the museum explores the role of the gunner, from the discovery of gunpowder to the present day.
 Also on show are tanks and guns—some complete with battle scars.
 Housed in the old Royal Arsenal leading down to the river shore, the museum's setting provides a powerful sense of the Thames and its lingering effect on the capital's history.
 Royal Arsenal, Woolwich, London, SE18 6ST.
 020/8855–7755. www.firepower.org.uk. £5.30.
 Tues.–Sat.
 10–5; last admission at 4.
 Tube: DLR: Woolwich Arsenal.